-This is often the first question I hear from clients… unfortunately the answer is, it depends.
+“Can I sell my FBA business?”
+As The FBA Broker, this is often the first question I hear from clients, but unfortunately, the answer is: It depends.

 Can I sell my FBA business?